-The Housing Center also undertook an analysis of the number of complaints filed per 100,000 residents each year in the region.31 This analysis revealed that during this 20-year period, an average of 5.7 complaints were filed per year for each 100,000 people in the six-county region.
-Cuyahoga County had the highest incidence of housing complaints based on population size in the region (6.9 per 100,000), while Geauga County had the lowest incidence (2.8 per 100,000).
-In terms of complaints based on race, the overall incidence was 2.3 complaints per 100,000, with a high of 3.0 per 100,000 in Cuyahoga County and a low of 0.6 per 100,000 in Medina County.
+The Housing Center also undertook an analysis of the number of complaints filed per 100,000 residents each year in the region.
+This analysis revealed that during this 21-year period, an average of 5.8 complaints were filed per year for each 100,000 people in the six-county region.
+Cuyahoga County had the highest incidence of housing complaints based on population size in the region (7.1 per 100,000), while Lorain County had the lowest incidence (2.9 per 100,000).